Novita-nv/warehouse/WARGER.md

 1. Sales can access the application and view product list data and product stock

 ---

-> How you are in this moment, both mentally and emotionally, manifests in every action you perform.
+> Whatever you do or give without love in your heart, it just amounts to labor.